 Latency is the time between BpmDj generating the sound and the sound actually coming out of the speakers.

-Latency exists because intermediate buffers in the sound card must be filled up before they can be processed by the OS.
+Latency exists because intermediate buffers in OS (and sound card) must be filled up before they can be send to the speakers.

 Latency is important because at the moment you want a sound modification using the XY-pad, that modification will be immediately executed on the audio stream being rendered.
 Of course, the sound generator was already further in the future than what came out of the speakers